 Leven Rose Jojoba Oil is 100% pure, organic cold pressed jojoba oil made in the USA.

 This product is non-GMO, thus provides you with maximum anti-oxidant and anti-inflammatory benefits at its best.

 It is easily absorbed into the skin with no additives or parabens.
 Its anti-bacterial properties hydrates and clears your skin, reducing signs of aging.

 This 100% pure, unrefined organic Jojoba Oil is grown in Arizona.

 Viva Naturals Organic Jojoba Oil offers deep skin nourishment, prevents early signs of ageing and has hair conditioning properties.

-Extracted free from heat, this oil is USDA certified organic and is proven to be effective to keep your nails, hair and skin hydrated and moisturized.
+Extracted free from heat (cold pressed), this oil is USDA certified organic and is proven to be effective to keep your nails, hair and skin hydrated and moisturized.

 Produced with no additives, Viva Naturals Organic Jojoba Oil is considered suitable for all age groups.

 How to Choose the Best Jojoba Oil for You